 Michel Deneuve - Le Cristal (1987) (cassette)

-This instrument of the Baschet brothers continues to fascinate musicians.
-Used by Pierre Henry, Toru Takemitsu or Luc Ferrari, it is immediately recognizable by its sounds coming directly from space.
-Michel Deneuve, a former student of Alain Kremski, is one of its greatest masters and has devoted several works and recordings to it.
-Here is one of his first and rarest recordings containing several of his compositions.
+This instrument by the Baschet brothers continues to fascinate musicians.
+Used by the likes of Pierre Henry, Toru Takemitsu and Luc Ferrari, it's instantly recognizable for its sounds straight from outer space.
+Michel Deneuve, a former student of Alain Kremski, is one of its greatest masters, and has devoted several works and recordings to it.
+Here is one of his first and rarest, containing several of his compositions.

 Olivier Greif - Sri Chinmoy's Music Played On The Piano By Haridas Olivier Greif (1980) (cassette)

 This is a very rare recording.
 Olivier Greif, the French composer who died in 2000, was the disciple of an Indian spiritual master for almost 10 years.
-This former student of Berio, with a flamboyant musical career, withdrew from the world, his friends and composition to put himself at the service of this guru.
-He transcribed, orchestrated and directed choirs where the spiritual songs of his master were performed in concerts before thousands of people.
+This former Berio pupil with a flamboyant musical career withdrew from the world, his friends and composition to serve this guru.
+He transcribes, orchestrates and conducts choirs where his master's spiritual songs are performed in concert before thousands of people.
 Carlos Santana and John McLaughlin were also part of the adventure.
-Greif's gifts as an improviser were proverbial; to hear him freely interpret these melodies (as De Hartman did for Gurdjieff) makes any Greifian music lover curious...
+Greif's improvisational gifts were proverbial; to hear him freely interpret these melodies (as De Hartman did for Gurdjieff) makes any Greifian music lover curious...

-Vocal group of the Foyer D'Education Populaire De Villefranche De Rouergue - Larzac (1975)
+Groupe Vocal Du Foyer D'Education Populaire De Villefranche De Rouergue - Larzac (1975)

 Didier Bocquet - Eclipse (1977)

-Reissued in 2018 by Caméléon Records, this French synth-cosmic record is the first from one of the pioneers of the genre.
+Reissued in 2018 by Caméléon Records, this French synth-cosmic record is the first by one of the genre's pioneers.
 For lovers of experimental ambient in search of experimental rarities.
-Didier Bocquet has now moved on but this master stroke of his youth continues its groove.
+Didier Bocquet has now moved on, but this master stroke of his youth continues its furrow.

-This record has everything to be just a by-product of ambient (the cover is quite a program) and relaxation music.
-However, when you listen to it, there is a variety of timbres, harmonies and melodies that make it a much richer record than our preconceived ideas would suggest.
-On the vibraphone, an unknown man named Thierry Guinot (founding member of Madhya) with a subtle and fine playing.
-Saxophone, flute and gong are added to two synthesizers for 45 minutes of futuristic music flirting with spiritual jazz and a metaphysical music not so far from the Rosicrucian fascinations of a Satie
+This record has all the makings of an ambient by-product (the cover is a real eye-opener) or a relaxation music, but on closer listen, there's a variety of timbres, harmonies and melodies that make it a much richer record than our initial impression might suggest.
+On vibraphone, an unknown Thierry Guinot (founding member of Madhya) with a subtle, fine touch.
+Saxophone, flute and gong join two synthesizers for 45 minutes of futuristic music flirting with spiritual jazz and metaphysical music not so far removed from the Rosicrucian fascinations of Satie.

-Claire and Pascal Genneret - The Nuclear Polka (1980)
+Claire and Pascal Genneret - La Polka Du Nucléaire (1980)

 Certainly the most incredible cover of the entire Kiosque d'Orphée.
-This committed couple takes a musical stand and insists: " With nuclear power we will all die, with nuclear power we will all die but there will be electricity ".
-But all this in music, accompanied by Philippe Vézien's accordion and supported by the Mouvement Écologiste Briard and the Groupe Femmes de Troyes.
+This committed couple take a musical stand, railing: " With nuclear power we'll all die, with nuclear power we'll all die, but there'll be electricity ".
+But all in music, accompanied by Philippe Vézien's accordion and supported by the Mouvement Écologiste Briard and the Groupe Femmes de Troyes.

 François Mardirossian

-To go further in this labyrinthine label, the Playlist
+To explore this labyrinthine label further, the Playlist